Multiclass Local Calibration with the Jensen-Shannon Distance: EVALUATING CALIBRATION IN NEURAL NETWORKS

 If a classifier $f$ satisfies $\rho$-\textit{perfect local calibration}, the error \( \mathcal{E}(D;\varphi;\beta) \) becomes purely stochastic fluctuation.
 For any \(\delta \in [0,1]\), with probability at least $1-\delta$ it holds that:

-\end{corollary} Proof can be found in Appendix.
+\end{corollary} Proof is in \cref{subsec:proof_cor1}.
 This result underscores that the smaller the value of $\rho$ for which a model exhibits perfect \textit{local calibration}, the more the overall error is dominated by the stochastic component.

 Our theoretical analysis on the role of \textit{local calibration} in shaping the behavior of calibration metrics will next address the multiclass version of $LCE$.
 Its inclusion is essential as it is the only metric that directly quantifies the degree of \textit{local calibration} of a probabilistic classifier.
 More precisely, we show that, unlike global calibration measures, LCE relies on kernel regression estimates, which introduces a bias–variance trade-off on top of the inherent calibration error.
 Roughly speaking, the bound we derive decomposes into three interpretable components: (i)~a calibration term $\varepsilon$ controlled by the \textit{local calibration} property; (ii)~a variance term growing as the kernel weights become concentrated on fewer neighbors; and (iii)~a bias term which penalizes assigning large weights to distant samples.
+We discuss in detail assumptions in \cref{appendix:general_assumptions}.

-\begin{theorem}[Probabilistic bound for multiclass LCE under Local Calibration] Let \( f\) be a probabilistic classifier, where \( f \) is composed of a feature extractor \( \phi\) and a final classification layer \( g\).
-Assume $f$ to be locally calibrated up to error $\varepsilon$ and let the LCE be computed on $\phi(\mbx_i)$.
-Then, there exists $k \in [1/C,1]$ such that, for any \(\delta \in [0,1]\), with at least probability \(1-\delta\) the following holds: \allowdisplaybreaks
+\begin{theorem}[Probabilistic bound for multiclass LCE under Local Calibration] Let \( f\) be composed of a feature extractor \( \phi\) and classification layer \( g\).
+Let $f$ be locally calibrated with error $\varepsilon$ relative to kernel estimates $\hat \theta(\mathbf y_i \mid \mbx_i)$ computed on an independent arbitrarily large auxiliary dataset.
+Let the LCE be computed on $\phi(\mbx_i)$.
+Then, conditioning on the evaluation inputs $\{\mbx_i\}_{i=1}^n$ and on the corresponding consistent kernel estimates, for any \(\delta \in [0,1]\), with at least probability \(1-\delta\):